pkmn/engine/src/lib/gen1/README.md

 | **crit chance** | 7..65     | 6    |     | **transform**     | 0..15    | 4    |
 | **target**      | 0..4      | 3    |     |                   |          |      |

-From this we can determine the minimum bits[^1] required to store each data structure to determine how much overhead the representations above have after taking into consideration [alignment & padding](https://en.wikipedia.org/wiki/Data_structure_alignment) and [denormalization](https://en.wikipedia.org/wiki/Denormalization):
+From this one can determine the minimum bits[^1] required to store each data structure to determine how much overhead the preceding representations have after taking into consideration [alignment & padding](https://en.wikipedia.org/wiki/Data_structure_alignment) and [denormalization](https://en.wikipedia.org/wiki/Denormalization):